bz-hashtag-0780/cadence-challenges/quests/create-your-own-simple-nft/README.md

-# How to create your own cryptocurrency/token on Flow testnet
+# How to create your own simple NFT contract on Flow testnet

 ## Prerequisites